Go behind the scenes to discover the unique jobs and passionate people that care for South Australia’s environment.

 What’s the most amazing thing you’ve seen at Seal Bay?

-Probably the most amazing thing I’ve seen here was on a really rough and rugged, cold winter day.
-Nine chocolate-brown pups waddled out of the sand dunes, sliding down all in a row.
-The first five went in the water, but not the other four.
-Eventually they all went in and they were jumping in and out of the water, surfing.
-It was really cool seeing how the pups interact with each other.
-Hopping out together, learning from each other – kind of like safety in numbers.
+There is quite a list!
+Ok I’ll pick one…it was on a really rough and rugged, cold winter day and nine chocolate-brown pups waddled out of the sand dunes, sliding down from the salt bush onto the main beach all in a row.
+The first five went in the water, but the other four were more wary, you could tell they were psyching themselves into it!
+Eventually they all charged into the water and were jumping in and out of the whitewash and surfing some big waves.
+It was amazing to see how the pups interacted with each other and you got the vibe that there have been some peer pressure and safety in numbers.
 When pups congregate together, you can really see some special moments.

 What would visitors find surprising about Seal Bay?